LeNPaul/Lagrange/_posts/2022-01-22-WeierstrassLeb.md

 The proof below is originally due to Lebesgue.
 Some sources are books [1, Sec 9.1], [2, Th 5.61] and survey [3, pg 27].
 **Refs**: [1] M. Haase, *Functional analysis : An elementary introduction*
 [2] J. C. Burkill, *A second course in Mathematical Analysis*
-[3] A. Pinkus, Weierstrass and Approximation Theory, *J. Approx. Theory*
+[3] A. Pinkus, *Weierstrass and Approximation Theory*, J. Approx. Theory